 Training from the heart of the industry

 Demand for such in-house industry training has been strong, but until now, they have only trained for their own direct needs.
-Starting in the Summer of 2013, they will make their expertise and equipment available for a limited number of motivated people aspiring to be a successful live sound professional.
+Their expertise and equipment are now available for a limited number of motivated people aspiring to be a successful live sound professionals.
 Intensive courses, packed with industry knowledge, thorough practice on audio equipment and delivered by well-credited sound engineers will give students the opportunity to reach a level of being ready for production work in a relatively short space of time.

 Courses are conducted at dedicated premises and equipment is drawn from our wide range of technology and not limited to a few examples.

 Britannia Row Productions – Training is a new concept: Unlike colleges that were established to provide mainly theoretical education and which pursue industry connections and placements, Britannia Row Productions is a leading commercial company within the industry and its training course provides a balanced mix of the practical and theoretical experience needed in today’s audio working environment.
 This gives students a very direct exposure to what is relevant in this line of work in terms of skills, equipment and personal connections.
 On top of this the new training division will guarantee continuation on a paid apprenticeship for the best graduate of each intake.

 Britannia Row Productions knows exactly what it takes to produce world class audio for live events: Skilled and experienced people who know the equipment, can work with other departments and make it happen even under pressure.
 They offer the training for these requirements and to provide a straight-forward entry into the live sound industry.